An official website of the United States government

 Have received more than one prior lines of therapies in advanced/metastatic setting.

-Have uncontrolled hypertension or poorly controlled diabetic conditions prior to study treatment.
+Have uncontrolled hypertension or poorly controlled diabetic conditions within 7 days prior to the first dose of study treatment.

-Have a serious non-healing wound, ulcer, or bone fracture.
+Have a serious or non-healing wound, or (incompletely healed) bone fracture.
 This includes history (within 6 months prior to study entry) or risk of abdominal fistula, tracheoesophageal fistula, gastrointestinal perforation, or intra abdominal abscess or esophageal and gastric varices, or acute gastrointestinal bleeding.
 In addition, the participant must have undergone correction (or spontaneous healing) of the perforation/fistula and/or the underlying process causing the fistula/perforation.

-Have superior vena cava syndrome or symptoms of spinal cord compression NOTE: Other protocol defined Inclusion/Exclusion criteria may apply.
+Have superior vena cava syndrome or symptoms of spinal cord compression.
+NOTE: Other protocol defined Inclusion/Exclusion criteria apply.

-Additional locations may be listed on ClinicalTrials.gov for NCT06841055.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT06841055.

 Locations matching your search criteria